 6. Voice-powered documentation solutions

 Many healthcare organizations say time spent documenting patient encounters is a huge challenge for their organization.
-Our research shows that physicians spend over 15 hours per week outside of normal business hours on paperwork and administrative tasks.6 The amount of time spent taking notes can be a huge burden, and it subtracts time that would otherwise be spent connecting directly with patients and fostering relationships.
+Our research shows that physicians spend over 15 hours per week outside of normal business hours on paperwork and administrative tasks.6 That’s time that would otherwise be spent connecting directly with patients.

-Virtually all medical practices in the US—from enterprise scale healthcare organizations to small independent practices—can integrate this new AI technology to enhance and strengthen existing tools and workflows to help drive efficiencies, improve patient outcomes, and stay competitive in an increasingly digital healthcare landscape.
-By looking to new technology like AI and automation to help reduce administrative burdens and shorten documentation times, physicians can get time back in their day to focus on patient care and attracting new patients.
+Virtually all medical practices in the US—from enterprise scale healthcare organizations to small independent practices—can leverage AI EHRs to help drive efficiencies, improve patient outcomes, and stay competitive in an increasingly digital healthcare landscape.

 1-6.
 2023 Physician Sentiment Survey, commissioned by athenahealth and fielded by Harris Poll, Jan 2024